 Your doctor may want to test your blood glucose levels if you’re overweight (have a body mass index—BMI—of over 25) and if you have one or more of the risk factors listed above.

-- Fasting plasma glucose test (FPG): The fasting plasma glucose test is abbreviated FPG.
-You can’t eat anything for eight hours leading up to the test, so this test is often done in the morning.
+- Fasting plasma glucose test (FPG): You can’t eat anything for eight hours leading up to a FPG test.
+That's why a FPG test is often done in the morning.
 The doctor checks your blood glucose level (blood sugar level) after drawing a small blood sample.